Find out more about the slate of drama projects Sarah Hatherley has in development.

 Shooting small town mystery thriller trailer

-Domestic feature screenplay
+Hunted feature screenplay

 Synopsis: A young woman rises up after a brutal attack to search for truth in a picturesque logging town with a dark underbelly, while the plodding police investigation circles a small-time actor newly arrived back in town, she goes on the hunt to save the next victim.